papers-we-love/papers-we-love/mathematics/README.md

 * [:scroll:](transcendence-of-pi.pdf) [The Transcendence of pi](https://github.com/papers-we-love/papers-we-love/blob/master/mathematics/transcendence-of-pi.pdf) by Steve Mayer
 * [:scroll:] [Tilings](https://github.com/papers-we-love/papers-we-love/blob/master/mathematics/tilings.pdf) by Ardila

-  Programmers are used to counting boring things.
-Why not count something more interesting for a change?
-This paper covers a broad swatch of the topic of analysis of tiling, and related strategies.
+  This paper takes programmers out of the domain of what they are familair with counting, and into new terrain.
+The paper covers a broad swath of the topic of analysis of tiling, and related strategies.

 * [:scroll:] [From Dominoes to Hexagons](https://github.com/papers-we-love/papers-we-love/blob/master/mathematics/from-dominoes-to-hexagons.pdf) by Thurston